mxsgrs/WebApiStarterPack/ReadMe.md

 In each of these scenarios we need to make sure the **migrations are applied** to the database and in case not, the application should do it.
 Migration could be **applied at application startup** but that wouldn't cover the scenario where **database is dropped and recreated while applicaton is still running**.
-This is why I make sure **all migrations are applied at every interaction with the database** with the following piece of code, inside my **DbContext**.
+This is why I make sure **all migrations are applied at every interaction with the database** with the following piece of code inside my **DbContext**.

 ```csharp
 public partial class StarterContext : DbContext